liefery-it-legacy/blog/_posts/2017-10-19-times-in-rails-5.md

 layout: post
 title:  "Time zone aware columns in Rails 5"
 date:   2017-10-19
-categories: rails rubyonrails time postgres upgrade timezone ruby
+categories: rails rubyonrails time Postgres upgrade timezone ruby
 ---

 Our backend application is running on Rails 4.2 (Ruby 2.4.2), and we've been eager to upgrade to Rails 5 for ages.
 We do weekly retrospectives here at Liefery, and someone mentions almost every week that they'd love for us to do the upgrade.
 Unfortunately, it wasn't as easy as just changing the version in our Gemfile and calling it a day.
 We were blocked for a while because of incompatible gems, so we kept our eyes open and upgraded these when possible.

 Getting all our gems in order took some time, but once they were Rails 5 compatible we could finally start!
-After some back and forth with our Gemfile, we had Rails pinned to version 5.0.6 and we pushed our code up to Github to see what Jenkins had to say about it.
+After some back and forth with our Gemfile, we had Rails pinned to version 5.0.6 and we pushed our code up to GitHub to see what Jenkins had to say about it.

 Jenkins was not happy (for many reasons), but one particularly scary reason jumped out in the form of a deprecation warning.